-Cattle pneumonia treatment & medicine.
+Cattle pneumonia treatment & medicine information is the topic of this article.
 In winter, cattle are found to be infected with pneumonia.
 Pneumonia in cattle refers to inflammation of the lungs and the accompanying inflammation of the bronchi.

 Causes of cattle pneumonia